 There are rules to keep in mind.
 No, the software does not include gaming.
 It must be for education.
 Also, if internet access is bundled with cable TV, you can’t use 529 funds to pay for HBO.

 Dorms, off-campus, or parents’ basement

 If you’re enrolled on at least a half-time basis, you can deduct room and board, which includes your meal plan.
-Yes, if your student is on the 8-year graduation track, the 529 has got you covered.
+Yes, if your student is on the 8-year graduation track, the 529 covers you.
 I hope that makes you feel better.

 For example, If your college charges $8,000 for a dorm room and meals, but you live off-campus and make your meals, you can claim up to $8,000.
 You cannot claim more than what your school allows for room and board.
 This info is readily available through the school’s financial aid department.